Home Federal Crimes Voter and Election Fraud

 Federal Penalties

-Possible Defenses for Voter Fraud or Election Fraud
+Possible Defenses Used for Voter or Election Fraud

-Every case is unique about how and why charges were filed.
+Every case is unique in terms of how and why charges were filed.
 The first step is a thorough review and evaluation of the evidence.
 In many cases, errors can be identified that may lead to a dismissal of charges or other benefits.
 Some of the types of defenses that may be employed include:

 • The accused did not commit the offense and is falsely accused.